Hans Hateboer: Atalanta

 Having arrived in the middle of an unusually successful season for Atalanta, Hateboer was initially a substitute for Andrea Conti, a starting line-up player in the right wingback position of a 3–4–3 formation.
 Hateboer made his debut for Atalanta on 19 March 2017, during a 3–0 league win at home over Pescara in which he made an assist.
 In the 2017–18 season, after Conti transferred to Milan in the summer, he established himself as a regular starter for the team, and also played in the Europa League for the second time in his career.
 The following season was even more successful season for Hateboer, as he appeared in all matches in the Serie A and scored five goals in the competition.
 It was also a strong season for Atalanta, as the club finished third in the league and qualified for the UEFA Champions League for the first time in club history.

 In 2019–20, Hateboer made his debut in the Champions League in a 4–0 loss to Dinamo Zagreb.
 On 19 February 2020, he scored his first goal in the competition, which was followed by his second, in a 4–1 win over Valencia in the round of 16.
 His first goal of the match was also the first goal of Atalanta in the knock-out phase of the Champions League.

 In August 2021, Hateboer suffered a foot injury during practice, ruling him out for several months.
 He made his return to the pitch on 30 November as a starter in a 4–0 win in the domestic league over Venezia.

+Rennes

+On 6 August 2024, Ligue 1 club Rennes announced the signing of Hateboer on a two-year contract.

+Loan to Lyon

+On 17 October 2025, Hateboer was loaned to Ligue 1 club Lyon on a contract until 30 June 2026.
+The transfer was completed outside the regular window under France’s “joker” transfer exemption.
+He earned his first start for the club on 2 November 2025, in a Ligue 1 game against Brest, and was sent off after 7 minutes, thus became the fastest player to receive a red card in the club's league history, alongside Thomas Pfannkuch.